AdobeDocs/experience-manager-65.en/help/assets/managing-linked-subassets.md

 * **[!UICONTROL Timeline]** option from the left rail after clicking ![left rail icon](assets/do-not-localize/aem_leftrail_contentonly.png) displays the activity stream for the file.

+## Best practices and limitation {#best-practice-limitation-tips}

+* Subasset generation can be very resource intensive on any Experience Manager deployment.
+If you are generating subassets when complex assets are uploaded, then add the step in the DAM Update Asset workflow.
+If you are generating subassets on-demand then create a separate workflow to generate subassets.
+A dedicated workflow allows you to skip the other steps in DAM Update Asset workflow and save computational resources.

 >[!MORELIKETHIS]
 >
 >* [Use Adobe Experience Manager desktop app](https://docs.adobe.com/content/help/en/experience-manager-desktop-app/using/using.html)